bluelovers/ws-iconv/readme.md

     // stat.pathname: original pathname
 })
 ```

+The octal filemode available at `stat.filestat.mode` is converted to human readable `rwxrwxrwx` format at `stat.filemode`.

 You can edit mimemap.json to your heart's content.

-I simply perform the regex `\.([a-z0-9]+)(?=\?|$)` to grab the file extension and then pull the mimetype from the mimemap.json file.
+I simply perform the regex `\.([a-z0-9]+)(?=\?|$)` to grab the file extension (stopping at ? or EOL means you can pass URLs with query attached and the query is ignored).

+Once I have the extension I pull the mimetype from the mimemap.json file.
 Since it treats this object as a hash map it should do this very quickly.
 Full list shown below.
-Pull requests accepted of course.

-Not like that other MIME detection library, which iterates through an array of arrays...
+I wanted to keep this small to minimize the size and memory footprint of my dependencies, as well as make it obvious how to customize your MIME types, say, if you have your own application/* in mind.

 ```json
 {